Scott Graham Speaker Presentation Content

 The next issue will discuss the anti-bullying strategies that help children deal with bullying.

 First, children need to understand why bullies do what they do.
-People bully others for various reasons: 1) The bully gets bullied at home and repeats the learned behaviour, 2) The bully receives power and attention, or 3) It distracts others from their flaws.
+People bully others for various reasons: 1) The bully gets bullied at home and repeats the learned behaviour, 2) The bully receives power and attention, or 3) distracts others from their flaws.

 Your Reaction Feeds the Bully